ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3576-c/_sources/OK3576-C_Android_14_User_Manual.md.txt

 ![Image](./images/OK3576-C_Android_14_User_Manual/1730793553406_e7ede4f5_3bfc_4622_a85d_e25ba6ba5bbf.png)

-The volume can be adjusted by pressing the physical buttons VOL + and VOL- on the backplane of the board.
+The volume can be adjusted by pressing the physical buttons VOL + and VOL- on the carrier board of the board.

 ### 3.6 Recording (Mic input Support)

 Open the Recorder app in the App Drawer interface.

-Click the round button to start recording: (Note: the pointer will swing according to the sound level during normal recording)
+Click the round button to start recording:

+**Note: the pointer will swing according to the sound level during normal recording.**

 ![Image](./images/OK3576-C_Android_14_User_Manual/1730793553485_b0c67714_47e7_49c5_b143_b4bd61998220.png)